Do you need a 30-second video marketing plan for your eCommerce business? Read on to learn how to create the best product presentation videos.

-If you have an ecommerce store and you’re looking to increase conversions, build your brand, or attract new customers, I have one word for you: videos.
+If you have an eCommerce store and you’re looking to increase conversions, build your brand, or attract new customers, I have one word for you: videos.
 But you can’t just film your product willy-nilly, post the video, and expect big results.
-You need to build a marketing strategy for your ecommerce videos.
+You need to build a marketing strategy for your eCommerce Product Videos.

 So let’s discuss why you should be using video, how to use it, and ways to improve the videos themselves.

 The effectiveness and popularity of video really come down to just one thing.
 It’s easy.
 Watching a video is easier than reading a detailed product description.

 If you study trends, you’ll see that video use continues to increase every year.
 According to a study by emarketer.com, most adults watch about 5.5 hours of video a day.

 It’s also usually faster to watch a video because a 30-second video conveys far more information than 30 seconds of reading.
 Remember the old saying, “A picture is worth a thousand words?”
 Well, a video is more like ten-thousand.

 There’s another very practical reason to use videos on your store site: Google plays favorites.
 Pages tend to rank higher in search results if they are a video or include video.

 Search Engine Watch reported that after Google updated its algorithm Panda, “YouTube was the biggest winner, according to Searchmetrics, as were a number of big brand video sites – Hulu, MTV, NBC, CBS, HBO and a number of others that contain a large amount of video content.”

 So if you’re hoping eCommerce customers can search for you and find you, eCommerce Product Videos are a must.